djhaskin987/degasolv/docs/roadmap.rst

 2.1.0
 -----

-- **Catch and release**: Catch failed clause resolutions early when the failed clause's package name in a recursive call matches the present clause.
-This should significantly speed up clause resolution and make the idea of minimum version selection possible.
-Supporting features:

 - **Minimum Version Selection**: Implement minimum version selection as an option pack.
 Supporting features:
     - Version suggestion: when trying different candidates, if a matching id is